Justin Bieber Wraps Year, Career Comeback With Inspiring Grammy Video

 — Scooter Braun (@scooterbraun) November 2, 2016

-Real talk: Does the “Sorry” singer stand a chance of winning at next year’s Grammys?
-The competition in each of his categories is fierce, with contenders including heavy-weights Beyonce and Adele in the field.
+Does the “Sorry” singer stand a chance of winning at next year’s Grammys?
+Competition in each of his categories is tough, with contenders including heavy-weights Beyonce and Adele.

 Time will tell.
 But, from one perspective — and perhaps, even the superstar’s himself — being nominated is the win.